Elaheh Mohammadi: Legal proceedings and exoneration

 On 11 August 2024, Mohammadi's lawyers announced that the journalist had been acquitted by the Court of Appeal of the charge of "collaborating with a hostile foreign government, the United States."
 Regarding the remaining charges, she was legally covered by the 2021 amnesty decree.
 On 11 February 2025, it was reported that Mohammadi had been pardoned by Iran's top judicial authority alongside Niloofar Hamedi on the anniversary of the 1979 Islamic Revolution with Supreme Leader Ayatollah Ali Khamenei’s approval.
 The pardons cleared remaining charges of "colluding against national security" and "propaganda against the regime," closing their cases.
 Both women had been temporarily released on bail in January 2024 after 17 months in prison while awaiting appeal and were later acquitted of the charge of "collaboration with the U.S." by an appeals court.
+She was summoned for questioning on February 25 but released after several hours.